 So, someone you contacted has gotten back to you, however, at the moment there’s no immediate lead.
 Does this mean this was a lost opportunity?
 Absolutely not!
 Don’t get rid of the business card, no don’t delete that email.

 Networking is not only about what you can get.
-It’s a give and take relationship.
 The best connections and relationships can spring forth by just simply keeping in contact with that person.
-Besides, who knows later on your contact John, might have a friend, Jolanda, whose niece, Jennifer is looking to work with someone like you.
+Besides, who knows later on your contact, might have a friend who is looking to work with someone like you.

 Yes, you know who you are and you know what you have to offer.
 However, in order to avoid unwanted surprises, always make sure you are prepared.
 Whether it’s a networking event, meeting, phone call etc. Bobby Unser said it best when he said “Success is where preparation and opportunity meet”- Don’t underestimate the power of preparation.